 The R-P District is established to provide areas of low-density residential development with office buildings for occupancy by professional offices.
+Desired residential development includes detached houses comprised of one unit and a maximum of one Accessory Dwelling Unit.
 Services, facilities and uses incidental or accessory to dwellings are included.
 It is not intended to permit any additional residential dwellings with two (2) or more families, retail commercial, industrial or similar uses except as authorized by this Ordinance.